Lykahh/My-Diary/README.md

-# Wishlist
+# Diary
-This is a web-Wishlist for people's bds.
+This is a diary.